 The nil-rate band (NRB) is the amount up to which no IHT is payable on an estate.
-The current threshold is £325,000 and this is frozen until the end of the 2020/21 tax year.
+The current threshold is £325,000 and this is frozen until April 2028.
 The transferable NRB was introduced in October 2007.
 As a consequence of this, any unused portion of an individual's NRB can be passed to the surviving spouse or civil partner on death, hence the survivor's total allowance could be the full £650,000.